Guidance

 What changed

 On 4 February 2025 the European Commission published guidelines on prohibited AI practices under Regulation (EU) 2024/1689.
-They interpret the prohibitions that have applied since 2 February 2025 — including harmful manipulation, social scoring and real-time remote biometric identification — to support consistent application across the EU.
+They interpret the prohibitions that have applied since 2 February 2025 — covering practices such as harmful manipulation, social scoring and real-time remote biometric identification, among others — to support consistent, effective and uniform application across the EU.
 The guidelines are non-binding; authoritative interpretation rests with the Court of Justice.

 Why it matters

-The prohibitions are the AI Act's only outright bans and carry its highest penalty tier.
-These guidelines are the Commission's own reading of where the lines sit — the reference point any assessment will be measured against.
+The prohibitions are the AI Act's only outright bans and carry its highest penalty tier, and they already apply.
+These guidelines are the Commission's own reading of where the lines sit — the reference point any prohibited-practice assessment, and any market-surveillance discussion, starts from.

 Who is affected